miklevin/MikeLev.in/_posts/2025-12-15-the-gold-pan-hybrid-hierarchies-ai.md

-The joke is that even for ecommerce, except for the most dynamic features that *really* need to be customized per-user, caches like those provided by CDNs (content distribution networks) like Akamai and CloudFlare turn dynamic websites (those written like programs) into static websites (plain HTML files) anyway!
+The joke is that even for ecommerce, except for the most dynamic features that *really* need to be customized per-user, caches like those provided by CDNs (content distribution networks) like Akamai and Cloudflare turn dynamic websites (those written like programs) into static websites (plain HTML files) anyway!
 If it's not a CDN at the network's edge then it's proxies like Varnish at the network layer or even caches at the webserver application layer itself.
 Caching